-Jose Tellez is a captain, second in command, at the National City Police Department located just south of San Diego and nine miles north of the Mexican border.
-During his 28 years with the department, he has worked in a number of roles including homicide investigator, public information officer, SWAT commander, community sergeant and various supervisory assignments in the Patrol Division.
-In addition to his police work, Capt.
-Tellez teaches a master’s level community engagement class at the University of San Diego.
+Jose Tellez is chief of the National City Police Department, located just south of San Diego and nine miles north of the Mexican border.
+During his 30+ years with the department, he has worked in a number of roles including homicide investigator, public information officer, SWAT commander, community sergeant and various supervisory assignments in the Patrol Division.
+In addition to his police work, Chief Tellez teaches a master’s level community engagement class at the University of San Diego.

-Why do you believe education is important for law enforcement professionals today?
+Why do you believe education is imporant for law enforcement professionals today?

 Since I started in law enforcement 28 years ago, the profession has really evolved.
 The profession has changed dramatically and is now asking more of individuals when it comes to education.
 Law enforcement professionals today need to have all those education intangibles that a college student has, not the least of which is an inclination for continued learning.

 Even now I find myself attending different classes to stay up to speed with all the issues affecting the law enforcement profession.
 Education today is essential — if you want to be successful in this profession, I don’t think skipping college is an option anymore.
 And if you have any aspirations to promote into a formal leadership role, a master’s degree is a no-brainer.
 There are too many things that are impacting our profession – not only the internal politics of government, but outside influences like technology, economy, community relations.
 I’m doing some things today in my job I had no idea I would be doing as a captain, especially in the area of technology.
 I had to learn those things.
 If you have obtained a formal degree you are better able to cope and handle the challenges that you will face as a leader in an organization.